A reading from the gospel according to Luke 11:37-41

 The Pharisees washed their hands before and after eating not because they really wanted to be clean but to follow the tradition and to appear religious.
 Jesus did not observe the tradition not because He was against it but because He wanted to use the occasion to preach.
 He knew in advance what the reaction of the Pharisee and He was familiar with his thought patterns.
 It was a perfect moment to drive home the point of hypocrisy.

-The word hypocrite originated from the Greek word hypocrites which means “an actor” or “a stage player.”
+The word hypocrite originated from the Greek word hypokrites which means “an actor” or “a stage player.”
 It refers to someone who put on a show.
 Nowadays, it means someone whose actions contradict his words or stated beliefs.

 The Pharisees were known for their dedication to follow the laws of Moses.
 This is something admirable except that their hearts were far from the real spirituality that love and compassion demand.
 And so Jesus tells the Pharisee that although the latter cleanses the cup and the dish, his heart was evil.